trojanMcAfee/flash-tx/README.md

 # Flashbots Arbitrage
 This project is the recreation of a Flashbots arbitrage transaction made on May 14th, 2021 (pre-London).

-According to the MEV-explore dashboard, it initially had a profit of $2,156,968.55, but after re-doing the transaction, I came up with a different P/L which I back up with on-chain data and their documentation.
+According to the MEV-explore dashboard, it initially had a profit of $2,156,968.55, but after re-doing the transaction, I came up with a different P/L which I back up with on-chain data and Flashbots documentation.

 ## Transaction